phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_purerandom.md

 import colorspace
 ~~~

-Next, we specify model parameters:
+Next, we specify all the model parameters:

 * mean tumble time: 0.1s[^Saragosti2012];
 * cell speed of 20µm/s[^Baker2005].